Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   +INT,-CHA (Wizard - Evocation)
 ###### Quest
   “The ruins of Mithdral beneath us.. its history.., so rich, yet so fragmented.
-   The knowledge they hold could be crucial to unlocking so much we don’t understand about the past of these mountains.
+   The knowledge they hold could be crucial to unlocking so much we don't understand about the past of these mountains.
-   I’ve asked Theron Windrunner to conduct the exploration, but he so far has been hesitant.
+   I've asked Theron Windrunner to conduct the exploration, but he so far has been hesitant.
    I suspect there may be entrances from less scrutinized places by The Academy, the winding chambers of The Stockpile must lead further down."
    [[tlmofm_overview]]
    [[tsb_overview]]
-  "I’ve observed the same anomalies as Alenna, and I fear there’s more to this than simple contamination.
+  "I've observed the same anomalies as Alenna, and I fear there's more to this than simple contamination.
    Necromantic forces are at work here, and they may be far older than any of us realize.
-I’ve had little time to investigate myself, as my focus has been on establishing The Academy’s Arcane Studies.
-But you—if you’re willing—could uncover the source of this corruption.
+I've had little time to investigate myself, as my focus has been on establishing The Academy's Arcane Studies.
+But you—if you're willing—could uncover the source of this corruption.
-   Find out what’s causing this, but beware.. you may uncover something much darker than mere undead beneath the surface."
+   Find out what's causing this, but beware.. you may uncover something much darker than mere undead beneath the surface."
    [[thvl_overview]]

 ### Walt Ashbrook